A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spin-foam

-where the sum is done over all the possible spin labelling $j \in \Lambda_\kappa$, and intertwiner labellings $\iota \in I_\kappa$, that are compatible with the spin-network $\Psi$ at the boundary.
+where the sum is done over all the possible spin labellings $j \in \Lambda_\kappa$, and intertwiner labellings $\iota \in I_\kappa$, that are compatible with the spin-network $\Psi$ at the boundary.

 This completes the mathematical formulation of the theory and its probabilistic interpretation.
 Of course, much remains to be discovered.
-In particular, the theory has yet to meet the benchmark of experimental evidence, but this would be another story to tell!
+In particular, the theory has yet to meet the benchmark of experimental evidence!